shakes76/PatternAnalysis-2024/recognition/Denoising_Diffusion_ADNI_46966159/README.md

 The reverse process step can be visualised.
 Starting with pure noise, the model reverses the noise, from which an image of the brain is sampled.

 ![reverse1.png](figures/reverse1.png)
 ![reverse2.png](figures/reverse2.png)
 ![reverse3.png](figures/reverse3.png)

-Once, this sampled image is transformed back to original dimensions, it yields the following images.
+Once, this sampled image is transformed back to original dimensionsx, it yields the following images.
 The brain structure seems to be present in all the samples, there are missing sections and a lack of finer details.
 This indicates that the current implementation of the denoising diffusion probabilistic model is solid for a starting point, but there is need for more refinements such as parameter-tuning or a more powerful UNet model is needed.